sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-starter-mission-06/fiori-ios-scpms-starter-mission-06.md

 author_name: Kevin Muessig
 author_profile: https://github.com/KevinMuessig
 primary_tag: products>ios-sdk-for-sap-btp
-tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>ios-sdk-for-sap-btp ]
+tags: [  tutorial>beginner, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]
 time: 35
 ---

 ## Prerequisites

-- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 11 or higher
+- **Development environment:** Apple Mac running macOS Catalina or higher with Xcode 12 or higher
-- **SAP SDK for iOS:** Version 5.0 or higher
+- **SAP BTP SDK for iOS:** Version 6.0 or higher

 ## Details

 ### You will learn

 - How to implement a Split View Controller to support a sidebar on MacOS
 - How to change the Menu Bar items
 - How to create a settings bundle to enable a preferences menu

 ---